French battleship Vergniaud: Career

-Construction of Vergniaud was begun on 26 December 1906 by Forges et Chantiers de la Gironde in Bordeaux and the ship was laid down in November 1907.
+Construction of Vergniaud was begun on 26 December 1906 by Forges et Chantiers de la Gironde in Lormont and the ship was laid down in November 1907.
 She was launched on 12 April 1909 and was completed on 18 December 1911 at cost of 55,247,307 francs.
 The ship was assigned to the First Division of the First Squadron (escadre) of the Mediterranean Fleet when she was commissioned.
 The ship participated in combined fleet maneuvers between Provence and Tunisia in May–June 1913 and the subsequent naval review conducted by the President of France, Raymond Poincaré on 7 June 1913.
 Afterwards, Vergniaud joined her squadron in its tour of the Eastern Mediterranean in October–December 1913 and participated in the grand fleet exercise in the Mediterranean in May 1914.